Build Your Savings Account With Ghost Payments

 At the end of the day, there just wasn’t anything left to put aside.

-Throw in an affinity for nice shoes, mandatory manicures, and a fancy gym membership and it’s easy to see how saving money was a foreign concept to my younger self.
+Throw in an affinity for nice shoes and mandatory manicures, and it’s easy to see how saving money was a foreign concept to my younger self.

 Then, one fateful day, I learned about an interesting savings technique that was so simple, I thought, “It just might work!”

-The technique, which I like to call “ghost payments,” (don’t bothering Googling, I made it up!) can be started when you finish paying something off.
-Maybe a credit card, medical bill, or car loan.
+The technique, aptly coined "ghost payments," can be started when you finish paying something off—maybe a credit card, medical bill, or car loan.

 How it Works

 The ghost payment method consists of these two simple steps:

 1) Pretend like you never finished paying off the aforementioned debt (medical bill, credit card, or loan).

 2) Continue making the monthly payments, but pay yourself instead of the creditor.
 Put the funds you would have normally sent to the creditor directly into a savings account or other investment account.